akantak/etrade_tax_poland/README.md

 - detailed_stocks_all.csv
 - detailed_trades.csv

-and files with sum ups:
+and files with sum-ups:

 - sum_dividends.csv
 - sum_stocks.csv

+> Unless there is no data to be filled for a file.
+An empty file won't be created.

 ## Dividends